 5. Change The Music

-If you haven’t switched up the playlist in a while, maybe try something different.
+If you haven’t switched up the playlist for a while, maybe try something different.
 I listen to Pandora radio when I run.
 I have a wide variety of stations and switch regularly from one day to the next.
 Some days I’m out listening to hard rock, other days it’s dance music.
 If you’re stuck in a rut with the music, changing up those tunes can really alter the mood.
 If music isn’t your thing, you can run while listening to your favorite podcast or audiobook.

 6. Do 20 Push-Ups Every Mile